 Good hair day by @hairyamybee

-There’s no better time to go brunette (it is the year of the brunette, after all).
+There’s no better time to go brunette.
 If you’re transitioning back to dark after a stint on the lighter side, Stenson recommends starting with a few subtle changes.

 “The best way to start the process is to partner with your stylist and ask about adding lowlights to your hair or using a toner with more depth,” Stenson says.
 “This is also a great time to talk to your stylist about ways to soften the “line” and continue the grow-out a little more subtly.”